 But truth be told, I have a sweet tooth and crave a little something sweet each night.

 After dinner, I’m looking for what my family calls a “flavor changer.”
 I just want a bite (or two) of something sweet after I’ve enjoyed a savory meal.
 For better or worse, my children have started using these words, “flavor changer,” to tell us they want a little something sweet at the end of a meal, too.

 While I’ve become quite the gluten-free baker, I do care greatly about being healthy.
 I have worked hard to heal myself from celiac disease, and put my disease into remission.
 Eating nutrient-deprived foods and sugary desserts certainly don’t contribute to my health.
 And while I enjoy a good gluten-free cookie or cake, from time to time, I’d rather have a sweet treat made from fruit and naturally gluten-free and good for you foods.

-So I began to experiment – wanting to create a baked apple recipe.
+So I began to experiment – wanting to create baked apples.
 How hard could it be?
 You bake the apples, allow their sweetness to naturally come out, and you eat them up.
 Easy!